yamunariver/English/README.md

 #### i can't walk that fast you choose
 #### nothing i didn't already know
 #### i know how difficult it is to you to reveal to open up
+#### somebody talks on the other person listens and resolve an issue

 # few(with thing that we can count)
 apples..
 ` `